Home How it works Tutors Subjects Insights FAQ Free Trial

 Frequently Asked Questions

 Universities do not systematically prefer one over the other.
-Both are equally recognised by UK, US, Australian, Singaporean, and other universities worldwide.
-The quality of grades matters more than the qualification type.
+Both the IB Diploma and A-Levels are equally recognised by UK, US, Canadian, Australian and Singaporean universities.
+The quality of grades and subject combination matters far more than the qualification type — a 38 IB or AAA A-Levels both open the same doors.